Empathy Is An Elevated Form Of Understanding

 Studying fiction—or studying fiction well is an exercise in empathy as well.
 Studying history without empathy is like turning our shared human legacy, full of wonderful nuance and narrative and scandal and hope—into a dry, chronologically-based FAQ.
 Which sucks.

 The relationship between learning goals and empathy may not be clear, but what we choose to study and why we choose to study it are—ideally—primarily human pursuits.
-When these are handled outside of the classroom, e.g., in the form of a curriculum standards, scopes-and-sequences, maps, units, power standards and the lessons that promote their study, this places the institution immediately at odds with the student, and sterilizes the learning experience.
+When these are handled outside of the classroom, e.g., in the form of curriculum standards, scopes-and-sequences, maps, units, power standards, and the lessons that promote their study, this places the institution immediately at odds with the student and sterilizes the learning experience.

 What do we do with what we know?
 What happens when I try to take what I learned here, and use it there?
 What are my thinking habits?
 What are the chances I’ll make this transfer unprompted, now and in the future?

 These questions surrounding students’ transfer of knowledge can all benefit from empathy, and promote its growth.
 Understanding is a problematic word, but let’s consider for a moment two kinds of understanding—that which is demonstrated within the context of a lesson or unit, and that which is able to leave this fragile academic bubble and can survive on its own outside of it.
+(Or better yet, be useful in that outside world.)
 This kind of movement isn’t simple, or necessarily natural when they learning content and goals are all academic.

 In The Courage To Think Critically, I was theorized as much: